ASualy/ASualy/README.md

 ## 🚀 What I'm Up To

 - 🌱 Currently enhancing my skills in **JavaScript** and **React**.
-- 🔧 Working on several exciting projects, which you can find below.
+- 🔧 Worked on several exciting projects, which you can find below.
 - 🎯 Aiming to develop proficiency in multiple languages and become a more versatile developer.

 ## 💼 About Me